jolicar/TopologyRuleUserDefinedRule/testing/cases/TP00_TopologyRules/RU03_UserDefinedRule/CP0003_UDR_FC_U/readme.md

 ### Description

-This test case checks the topology rule when we use incorrect 2D point datasets and correct 2D polygon dataset.
-One polygon dont have any internal point and other polygon has two internal points.
-The final result has errors.
+This test case checks the user corrective action on UDR when we have a record on *Inspector de errores del Plan de topologia* window.

 ### Requirements